ittech25/BlackUpload/README.md

 ```

 ## $Upload::generateQrCode($qr_size)
-Generate a Qr Code of the file download url using Google Charts API
+Generate a Qr Code of the file download URL using Google Charts API

 Example:
 ```php